 Three distinct device markets, mobile phone, phablet, and tablet.
 Most, Android or iOS.

 Mobile is movable, which is SMART.
 Smart people use information to make good decisions.
 SMART electronics use good information to help people make decisions.
-It is all about the outcome.
-Positive results from decisions are smart.

-Easily movable electronics are slim and sleek.
-They are small enough to carry in our hands; Use in our laps; Fit in our pockets; And wear on our wrists.
+Small enough to carry in our hands; Use in our laps; Fit in our pockets; And wear on our wrists.
 Tablets, Laptops, Smartphones, and Smart Watches are the categories of mobile devices.

 Style depends on how devices operate.
 Android, iOS, Windows, and Mac are the main stream operating systems.
 Apps must be compatible.